 Why does the specification for dtostrf use the words minimum for the width parameter?

 The following program shows what happens for changing that minimum - effectively it adds leading spaces to fullfill the width specified.
-However it only adds leading spaces if its output is less than the width.
+However it only adds leading spaces if the 'string' output length is less than the width.
 Look at the 1st 16 values - you can see that dtostrf outputs the string regardless of the width parameter.
-It means dtostrf outputs whatever it wants to generate the output string.

 Warning: dtostrf output is not limited by the width parameter.